elixir-lang/elixir-lang.github.com/install.markdown

 It is highly recommended to add Elixir's bin path to your PATH environment variable to ease development.

-On **Windows**, there are [instructions for different versions](http://www.computerhope.com/issues/ch000549.htm) explaining the process.
+On Windows, there are [instructions for different versions](http://www.computerhope.com/issues/ch000549.htm) explaining the process.

-On **Unix systems**, you need to [find your shell profile file](https://unix.stackexchange.com/a/117470/101951), and then add to the end of this file the following line reflecting the path to your Elixir installation:
+On Unix systems, you need to [find your shell profile file](https://unix.stackexchange.com/a/117470/101951), and then add to the end of this file the following line reflecting the path to your Elixir installation:

 ```bash
 export PATH="$PATH:/path/to/elixir/bin"